ItzELECTR0/TTMS/README.md

 <br>(Don't buy non-official or 'cheap' keys, they are more often than not stolen and/or illegal)

 ## WHAT IS TTMS?
-Today The Moon shines is a small game.
+Today The Moon shines is a small indie game.
 <br> It's purpose is to deal with the burnout caused by **[TWAOS](https://github.com/ItzELECTR0/TWAOS)** by being on much smaller scale

 ## THE PREMISE